eclipse-langium/langium-website/hugo/content/tutorials/langium_and_monaco.md

 }

 /**
- * Generates a UserConfig for a given Langium example, which is then passed to the monaco-editor-react component
+ * Generates a valid UserConfig for a given Langium example
  *
- * @param config A VSCode API or classic editor config to generate a UserConfig from
+ * @param config An extended or classic editor config to generate a UserConfig from
  * @returns A completed UserConfig
  */
 function createUserConfig(config: ClassicConfig): UserConfig {